How to reduce the Customer Acquisition Cost (CAC)?

 Once you've established an inbound marketing strategy and defined your ideal persona(s), you need to make sure that when someone lands on your website (or any piece of content), you have the proper tools to push them further in the marketing funnel.

-I've found that most SaaS companies focus primarily on the bottom of the pipeline and care about converting the registered users to clients.
+I've found that most SaaS companies focus primarily on the bottom of the pipeline and care about converting registered users to clients.
 At the same time, the top of it, the visitors, remain unattended.
-In a way, this is understandable because we tend to care more about those who pay us or are relatively close to doing so.
-Yet, you're not using the full potential of your marketing efforts, thus increasing the CAC.

 To avoid it, evaluate each step on the marketing funnel and work on your visitor-to-lead conversions.
-Analyze your website's heatmap, work on your CTA buttons and contact forms, clarify your Value Proposition and Selling Points and communicate them.
+Analyze your website's heatmap, work on your CTA buttons and contact forms, clarify your Value Proposition and Selling Points, and communicate them.

-Another thing is your organization’s capability to cross/up-sell the current client base.
 Yes, you need to have the right pricing strategy for that.
-Look at your existing customers base and flows between the plans and add-ons.
+Look at your existing customer base and the flows between the plans and add-ons.
 Do you see any movements there?
 There should be some.
 Try calculating your net dollar retention, which is a perfect metric telling if a business can generate money without acquiring any new customers:

 NDR equation